 "This is an epic tale...
 For all its crazy content this book is impressively cohesive." --Slug & Lettuce, 1998

-"Once in a while a poetry chapbook comes along where the passion just pours off the page in a rush of emotion, images rain down in a torrent, and the reader is compelled into a reading frenzy, bound to read the whole collection through just to find out how and if the deluge concludes.
-This book is one of those..." --Jennifer Joseph, San Francisco Bay Guardian, 1999
+"Once in a while a poetry chapbook comes along where...the reader is compelled into a reading frenzy, bound to read the whole collection through just to find out how and if the deluge concludes.
+This book is one of those." --San Francisco Bay Guardian, 1999